Franz Liszt Popular Song Ranking [2026]

 With relatively few notes and a familiar, approachable melody, it may be an accessible choice even for those taking on Franz Liszt’s music for the first time.

-Among the six pieces in Franz Liszt’s piano collection Consolations—whose title means “comfort”—No.
+Among the six piano pieces in Franz Liszt’s Consolations—whose title means “comfort”—No.

 3 is said to be the most popular.

-Its endlessly gentle, flowing melody creates a sense that one’s heart is being purified as one listens; it is a remarkably beautiful work.
+Its endlessly gentle, flowing melody is exquisitely beautiful, evoking a sense that one’s heart is being purified as you listen.

-Within Liszt’s oeuvre, it is relatively approachable, and many people feel, upon looking at the score, “I might be able to play this!”
-However, simply stringing the notes together will not convey the true charm of this piece.
+Compared to many of Liszt’s works, it’s relatively approachable, and many people feel, upon looking at the score, “I think I could play this!”
+However, simply lining up the notes won’t convey the true charm of this piece.

 A collection of piano pieces consisting of six short works, characterized by an overall calm and refined musical idea.